radualexandrub/Study/Java/README.md

 System.out.println(sumPrices); // 320.0
 ```

-Return prices of checked items:
+Return the sum of prices of checked items:

 ```java
 // We only have keyboard and mouse in list priced at 40.0 and 20.0, so return value should be 60.0